florencemezino/i-am-florence/README.md

 * Header Navigation Bar - Allows all users to easily navigate all the website's pages and find what they are looking for quickly.
 In the mobile version the navigation bar is turn into a hamburger menu for a user friendly experience.
 * Footer copyright info -  Exists on the first and last page for brand and content protection.
 * Footer social icons - Allows recruiters to be redirected to social media platform to stay connected.
-* Call to action buttons - The download icon is on every page and allows the recruiter to download the applicant's CV.
+* Call to action buttons - The download button is on every page and allows the recruiter to download the applicant's CV.
+Next to it you will find a link to applicant git hub profile for the recruiter to see more projects.

 2. Page features specificities

-* `About me`: Allows recruiters to connect emotionnally thanks to a hero image representing the applicant moving in motion and the typewritting feature for "Hi, I am Florence"
+* `About me`: Allows recruiters to connect emotionnally thanks to a hero image representing the applicant and the typewritting feature for "Hi, I am Florence"
-* `Expertise` : Allows recuiters to identify the applicant's domain of expertise and skills.
-The percentage from the skillset graph is gradually increasing when the user arriver on the page.
+* `Expertise` : Allows recuiters to identify the applicant's fields of expertise and skills.
+The percentage from the skillset progress bar is gradually increasing when the user arrives on the page.
 It brings dynamism and suggest growth and potential improvment.
 * `Projects` : Allows recruiters to see a portfolio showcasing the designs and the techonolgies used in a aesthetic way.
 On mobile users will have to swipe right to see all available photos for each project.
 * `Contact` : Allows recruiters to contact the applicant with a user friendly contact form.